marconetto/azadventures/chapter11/README.md

 In a high level, the instructions will:

-1. Provision CycleCloud fully automated (TBD)
+1. Provision CycleCloud fully automated (plus setup of admin account and subscription enablement)
 2. Provision the SLURM cluster in Cyclecloud
 3. Submit a job/task to run a simple MPI application with two nodes.
 4. Appendix: 1.
 Provision CycleCloud via marketplace: mix browser and CLI (traditional installation)